Artificial disc surgery overview

 On the other hand, there is an alternative to traditional open spinal fusion and artificial disc surgery.
 Minimally invasive spine procedures from Laser Spine Institute are performed as outpatient procedures that use a variety of state-of-the-art technologies to preserve motion through decompression or stabilize that level of the spine.
 Though the goal is also to provide significant relief from the symptoms of a damaged disc, Laser Spine Institute utilizes the methods that have lower risk of infection and other postoperative complications.
-To learn more about all of your minimally invasive spine surgery options, and for your MRI review, contact Laser Spine Institute today.
+To learn more about all of your minimally invasive spine surgery options, contact Laser Spine Institute today.